Job outlooks for Managers in health care

 The following factors contributed to this outlook:

-Here are some key facts about Managers in health care in the Kootenay region:
+Here are some key facts about managers in health care in the Kootenay region:

 • Approximately 80 people worked in this occupation in May 2021.

-• Lower Mainland–Southwest Region Good
+• Lower Mainland–Southwest Region Moderate

 The following factors contributed to this outlook: